-Today, November 27, is the Feast of the Miraculous Medal.
+Today, November 27, we celebrate the Feast of Our Lady of the Miraculous Medal.
 Devotion to and wearing of the Miraculous Medal is second to the Rosary in popularity among traditional Catholic devotions.

 In 1830, the Blessed Virgin Mary revealed the design of the Miraculous Medal to St. Catherine Laboure in an apparition.